Getting started

 Overview

-Total Shift Left helps you shift API quality left by turning your OpenAPI/Swagger contract into repeatable tests, coverage insights, and CI-ready runs.
+Shift-Left API is an AI-powered API automation platform.
+It helps you turn your OpenAPI/Swagger contract into repeatable tests, coverage insights, and CI-ready runs.

 Prerequisites